aswin7012/F1-RAG/README.md

 ```

 ### 2. Set Environment Variables
-Create a `.env` file with your credentains as required in exxample env:
+Create a `.env` file with your credentains as required in example env:

 ### 3. Seed the Database
 ```bash